If you’re a homeowner, understanding how to maintain your water heater properly is crucial for its longevity and efficiency.

 Turn Off the Water Supply

-To begin, locate the cold water supply valve near the top of the water heater.
-This valve controls the flow of water into the tankless water heater.
+This valve controls the flow of water into the system, whether it’s a traditional or tankless water heater.

 This straightforward yet crucial action lays the foundation for effective water heater maintenance, enhancing the durability and effectiveness of your plumbing system.